2014 FIBA Basketball World Cup Group C: Ukraine vs. Turkey

 This was the first competitive game between Ukraine and Turkey in the World Cup.
 The two teams have previously met seven times in the EuroBasket, with Turkey winning five games, including the last match-up at EuroBasket Division A 2009.

 United States vs. New Zealand

-This was the second meeting between the USA and the New Zealand in the World Cup.
+This was the second meeting between the US and the New Zealand in the World Cup.
 The Americans won the first match-up, at the 2002 FIBA World Championship.

 Finland vs. Dominican Republic

 This was the first competitive game between Finland and the Dominican Republic.

 3 September

 New Zealand vs. Ukraine

 This was the first competitive game between New Zealand and Ukraine.

 Turkey vs. Finland

 This was the first competitive game between Turkey and Finland in the World Cup.
 The two teams have previously met six times in EuroBasket with Turkey winning four of them.
 Last meeting in EuroBasket 2013 went to Finland.